proteindj/ggexp/README.md

 ### `plot_pairwise_annotation`

-We generate some data with data sampled from a Gaussian with known mean and std dev.
+We generate some random data for illustration purposes.
 This consists of a total of 5 groups to compare across for a total of 3 features.
 For each of these features, we compute the p-values for pairwise Wilcoxon rank-sum test, and annotate these comparisons on a `geom_sina` plot.

 ``` r
 library(ggexp)